bobg/go-generics/Readme.md

 There is also an iterator over the results of a SQL query, plus the usual collection of functions on iterators:
 `Filter`, `Map`, `Concat`, `Accum`, etc.

+# Parallel

+The `parallel` package contains functions for coordinating parallel workers:

+- `Consumers` manages a set of N workers consuming a stream of values produced by the caller.
+- `Producers` manages a set of N workers producing a stream of values consumed by the caller.
+- `Values` concurrently produces a set of N values.
+- `Pool` manages access to a pool of concurrent workers.